Vorticode/eternium/docs/index.md

 `<link rel="stylesheet" href="eternium.css">`

+Eternium uses modern CSS features like [nested rules](https://caniuse.com/css-nesting).
+It supports desktop and mobile versions Chrome, Brave, Edge, Firefox, and Safari released in **Jan 2024 or later**.

 ## Layout

-Add the `eternium` or the `eternium-layout` class to a parent element, then you can use any of the classes below.
+Add the `eternium` or the `eternium-layout` class to a parent element, then you can use any of the classes in this Layout seciond.

 ### Variables